b. 18/05/1889 St Ives, Huntingdonshire. d. 29/11/1917 Bourlon, France.

 On the 28th/29th November 1917 at Bourlon Wood, when, acting as a stretcher-bearer during a most intense and continuous enemy bombardment, Pte.
 Clare dressed and conducted wounded over the open to the dressing-station about 500 yards away.
 At one period when all the garrison of a detached post, which was lying out in the open about 150 yards to the left of the line occupied, had become casualties, he crossed the intervening space, which was continually swept by heavy rifle and machine-gun fire, and having dressed all the cases, manned the post single-handed till a relief could be sent.
 Pte.
 Clare then carried a seriously wounded man through intense fire to cover, and later succeeded in getting him to the dressing station.
 At the dressing-station he was told that the enemy was using gas shells to a large extent in the valley below, and as the wind was blowing the gas towards the line of trenches and shell-holes occupied, he started on the right of the line and personally warned every company post of the danger, the whole time under shell and rifle fire.
 This very gallant soldier was subsequently killed by a shell.

-Clare’s body was lost and he is commemorated on the Louveral Memorial, in St Peter and St Paul’s Church, Chatteris, Cambridgeshire and on the Chatteris War Memorial.
+Clare’s body was lost and he is commemorated on the Cambrai Memorial, in St Peter and St Paul’s Church, Chatteris, Cambridgeshire and on the Chatteris War Memorial, and has a VC commemorative stone in front of it.
 His Commanding Officer, Lieut.-Colonel H. A. Cape, had recommended Clare for the award and the recommendation had been fully supported by the 2nd (Cavalry) Division Commander Maj.-Gen. W. H. Greenly.
 Cape later wrote to Clare’s parents and a copy of his letter is held by The Chatteris Museum, and the VC was presented to Clare’s parents on the 2nd March 1918, by the King at Buckingham Palace.
-The medal has had numerous owners over the years having been sold on at least four different occasions until the Museum of the Queen’s Royal Lancers and Nottinghamshire Yeomanry Museum at Thoresby Park, Nottinghamshire, acquired it.

-LOCATION OF MEDAL: ROYAL LANCERS REGIMENT MUSEUM, THORESBY PARK.
+LOCATION OF MEDAL: ROYAL LANCERS REGIMENT MUSEUM, THORESBY PARK, NOTTINGHAMSHIRE.

 Acknowledgement: